A simple decision in theory, a messy one in practice

 The 2026 rules are not that complicated once you separate three questions: is the contractor a US person, where is the work performed, and is there a treaty.
 Answer those three and the form, the rate, and the report follow.

 Doing it well manually is possible.
 Doing it well across many countries and many contractors is where Omnivoo Contract Management earns its keep.
-We draft the SOW, collect the tax forms, run the FX payment, and store the audit trail, for a flat $49 per contract regardless of destination country.
+We draft the SOW, collect the tax forms, run the FX payment, and store the audit trail, for $49 per contractor per month regardless of destination country.
 See how Contract Management works or talk to our team if you want a walkthrough on your specific contractor stack.